 As is the custom, when shopping we always go for the best quality that we can get our hands on.
 Of course, this means going for a brand or manufacturer that is reliable and trusted.
 This is the case when it comes to musicians and musical instruments.

 The Yamaha P45B is another gem from the Yamaha factory.
+It comes with several upgrades compared to the P-35.
 It has been very popular with beginners as well as experienced piano players looking for simplicity of features as well as a higher sound quality.

 What are the advantages of getting a Yamaha P45B?
 Is it the right choice for you?

 Let’s take a closer look at key features as well as this instrument pros and cons.

 - GHS weighted action